AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/predictive-audiences/getting-started-with-predictive-audiences.md

 * [Predictive Filters](/help/marketo/product-docs/core-marketo-concepts/predictive-audiences/predictive-filters.md){target="_blank"}
 * [Models and influencing factors](/help/marketo/product-docs/core-marketo-concepts/predictive-audiences/models-and-insights.md){target="_blank"}
 * AI/ML-based Insights
-* [Goal Tracking and Projected Registrations](/help/marketo/product-docs/core-marketo-concepts/predictive-audiences/understanding-goal-tracking-and-projected-registrations.md){target="_blank"} (Goal Tracking is only available to those who have the next-gen toggle enabled for Event Programs - to access this toggle, contact your CSM and request Predictive Audiences)
+* Goal Tracking and Projected Registrations - (Goal Tracking is only available to those who have the next-gen toggle enabled for Event Programs - to access this toggle, contact your CSM and request Predictive Audiences)

 >[!NOTE]
 >